plan2net/sierrha/README.md

 A set of error handlers that extends TYPO3's default site error handling (work in progress).

-For now only one handler is available:
+For now two handlers are available:

+_404 "not found":_

+Shows content from a page or external URL.

+When the requested URL denotes a web resource (eg .css) only a small response is sent to save bandwith.
+("Regular Expression for resource file extensions". see *Extension Manager Configuration*)

+_403 "forbidden"_:

-* _403 "forbidden"_: redirects to a login URL if access to page without session is not permitted
+Redirects to a login URL if access to page without session is not permitted.

-If the user is already logged in but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see *Site Configuration*).
+If the user is already logged in, but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see *Site Configuration*).

+In any other case a 404 error is triggered.

 ## Requirements

 * TYPO3 9 LTS
+* 404: A page/URL that containes a human readable "page not found" message
-* A URL that performs a login and a redirect to a supplied URL (eg. plugin "felogin")
+* 403: A URL that performs a login and a redirect to a supplied URL (eg. plugin "felogin")

 ## Installation